20+ Free Lifting Equipment Audit Checklist Templates (PDF, DOC)

 Develop Your Framework

-Now it’s time to develop the framework of your security risk assessment template.
+Now, it’s time to develop the framework of your security risk assessment template.
 Start by outlining each threat or vulnerability that you’ve identified.
-For each one, including the impact on your business if it were to occur and the probability of occurrence.
+For each one, include the impact on your business if it were to occur and the probability of occurrence.
 Also, consider any preventative measures that could be taken to reduce the likelihood of these events occurring.
 This framework will serve as the basis for your assessment.

 Create a Mitigation Plan